Reviewing ImmuCell (ICCC) and Its Competitors

-ImmuCell (NASDAQ: ICCC) is one of 25 public companies in the “Diagnostic substances” industry, but how does it weigh in compared to its competitors?
-We will compare ImmuCell to related companies based on the strength of its earnings, valuation, analyst recommendations, institutional ownership, profitability, risk and dividends.
+ImmuCell (NASDAQ: ICCC) is one of 25 public companies in the “Diagnostic substances” industry, but how does it weigh in compared to its rivals?
+We will compare ImmuCell to related companies based on the strength of its earnings, valuation, profitability, risk, dividends, institutional ownership and analyst recommendations.

-This is a summary of current ratings and price targets for ImmuCell and its competitors, as reported by MarketBeat.
+This is a summary of current ratings for ImmuCell and its rivals, as reported by MarketBeat.com.

 |Sell Ratings